Enhanced topological superconductivity in spatially modulated planar Josephson junctions: Results

-An example of a phase diagram as function of the Zeeman field, $E_Z$, and the applied junction potential, $V_J$, for a system with the same structure parameters as in \ref{FIG6} and a (fixed) chemical potential $\mu = 10~\text{meV}$ is shown in Fig. \ref{FIG18} (a).
-The phase diagram is characterized by several topological regions with low critical Zeeman field, $E_Z \sim \Delta_o$.
-As $V_J$ is tuned toward more negative values in the presence of a Zeeman field of order $E_Z\approx 1~$meV, we sweep through several topological lobes characterized by large values of the topological gap [see Fig. \ref{FIG18}(b)].
-This corresponds to a series of topological quantum phase transitions that should be experimentally-observable, provided disorder is low-enough.
+An example of phase diagram as function of Zeeman field, $E_Z$, and applied junction potential, $V_J$, for a system with the same structure parameters as in Fig. \ref{FIG6} and a (fixed) chemical potential $\mu = 10~\text{meV}$ is shown in Fig. \ref{FIG18} (a).
+The phase diagram is characterized by several topological regions with low values of the critical Zeeman field, $E_Z \sim \Delta_o$.
+As $V_J$ is tuned toward more negative values in the presence of a Zeeman field of order $E_Z\approx 1~$meV, we sweep through several topological lobes characterized by large values of the topological gap, $\Delta_{\text{top}} \approx 0.4 - 0.45\Delta_o$ [see Fig. \ref{FIG18}(b)].
+This represents a significant enhancement of topological gap as compared to the non-modulated system [see Fig. \ref{FIG2} (a)].
 We also note the presence of a topological region for positive $V_J$ values (i.e., in the potential barrier regime) near $V_J \approx 5~\text{meV}$.
 However, the correponding critical Zeeman energy is $E_Z \approx 1~\text{meV}$, significantly larger than the lowest critical Zeeman energies in the quantum well regime ($V_J <0$).
-This behavior is due a stronger localization of the low-energy states within the junction region in the quantum well regime as compared to the potential barrier case.
+This behavior is due to a stronger localization of the low-energy states within the junction region in the quantum well regime as compared to the potential barrier case.
 In turn, since the Zeeman splitting is assumed to be small in the proximitized regions, this results in a larger effective Zeeman energy associated with a given value of $E_Z$ for the system in the quantum well regime ($V_J < 0$).
-Finally, we calculate the topological gap as a function of $V_J$ along the cut marked by a blue line in Fig. \ref{FIG18}(a), which corresponds to $E_Z = 1~\text{meV}$.
-The results are shown in Fig. \ref{FIG18} (b).
-Note that several topological lobes are characterized by large maximum values of the topological gap, $\Delta_{\text{top}} \approx 0.4 - 0.45\Delta_o$, which represent a significant enhancement of topological gap as compared to the non-modulated system [see Fig. \ref{FIG2} (a)].
-Most importantly, the results shown in Fig. \ref{FIG18} demonstrate that the enhanced topological regions generated by minibands with strong effective spin-orbit coupling emerging in the presence of a modulation-induced periodic potential can be conveniently accessed by tuning the junction potential $V_J$.
+The results shown in Fig. \ref{FIG18} demonstrate that the enhanced topological regions generated by minibands emerging in the presence of a modulation-induced periodic potential can be conveniently accessed by tuning the junction potential $V_J$.
 We emphasize that tuning $V_J$ using a potential gate can be done much more efficiently than tuning the effective potential of a hybrid nanowire structure, because of minimal screening by the superconductor.
 Indeed, the ``active region'' in a nanowire is relatively close to the superconductor, which drastically limits the effectiveness of a potential gate.
 By contrast, the junction region is free from this limitation, which enables tuning $V_J$ within a large potential window and, consequently, exploring large regions of the parameter space.
 This is useful not only for optimizing the topological superconducting phase (by maximizing the topological gap), but also for investigating topological quantum phase transitions.
 Of course, the presence of disorder can seriously limit or completely destroy this physics.